Oregon Child Support Laws: Guidelines and Calculations

 - Enables support to be ordered from the date of the child's birth

 Genetic test results are typically available within 15 to 30 days.
-Note that you must pay child support even if you reside outside Oregon.
+A parent must pay child support even if they reside outside Oregon.

 - Is incarcerated